 Tantric techniques merely augment that divinity.
 This idea provides the motivation for open relationships, nudist colonies, primary, secondary, and tertiary sexual relationships, etc. Since the sexual act is spiritual, there is no reason for sex to be exclusive.
 It becomes an expression of one's self and not merely about sexual satisfaction.
 It also becomes an expression freedom, power, and self- realization.
 In the context of a spiritual journey or a personal encounter with the Divine, this translates into an act of communion between the physical body and mind.

 The goal is to experience the union of mind and body, mind and spirit that result in the ultimate sense of bliss and oneness.
 Similarly, personal enlightenment and liberation can only be achieved through a reawakening of the senses and a rejuvenation of the mind.

 Yantra/Mandala: Means for Visualization

 Yantras therefore help to focus your concentration on an idea or a thought.
 By focusing on different parts of the geometry, your thoughts are encouraged to progress.
 This helps to identify an idea with a pattern without turning that pattern into an idol and thereby degenerating into idol worship.
-As with any Yantra, the practice of meditation and the realization of this awareness of the subtle energies should never be the end-goal of the Yantra.
-These are simply tools, and the end goal should be to actually create your own yantras/mandalas.
+These are simply tools, and the end goal should be to create your own Yantras/mandalas.